jeremy-rifkin/libassert/README.md

 using libassert::ASSERTION;
 ```

-This library defines macros of the form `LIBASSERT_*`.
+This library defines macros of the form `ASSERT_*`.
 In macro expansion variables of the form
 `libassert_*` are created.
 The user shouldn't define variables of this form to prevent shadowing
 issues.